 Workforce development has been critical, with the Key Apprenticeship Program supporting 4,675 housing construction apprentices in its first three months, providing up to $10,000 in financial support per apprentice.
 Labor committed $90.6 million for 20,000 additional Fee-Free TAFE places over two years from January 2025, alongside streamlined skills assessments for potential migrants in construction trades.

-For renters, Labor increased Commonwealth Rent Assistance by 15%, the largest increase in 30 years, supporting nearly one million households.
+For renters, Labor delivered the first back-to-back increases in Commonwealth Rent Assistance in more than 30 years, supporting nearly 1.4 million households.
+Maximum rates of Commonwealth Rent Assistance have increased by over 50% since March 2022 once indexation is included.
 The government committed $1 billion for crisis and transitional accommodation supporting women and children experiencing domestic violence and youth experiencing homelessness, representing nearly 20 times more funding than the previous Coalition government provided in a decade.
 Build-to-Rent legislation passed to support construction of 80,000 new rental homes with stable five-year tenancies.

 Workplace Rights: Closing Loopholes and Raising Wages